TeeOkome/Pre-seeds-Program/modular-course.md

 ## Introduction to Research Methods
 **Course Information**
 * Course Title: Beginner’s Guide to Research Methods
-* Prepared By: Open Life Science
+* Prepared By: Are you interested in contributing?
+Please, get in touch!
 * Contact Hours: Self-paced with a flexible timeline.
 * Recommended Texts: